ta0kira/zeolite/example/parser/README.md

 This example demonstrates parsing text using a parser-combinator approach inspired by [`parsec`][parsec].
-(The Haskell library that the `zeolite` compiler uses to parse source and config files.)
+(The Haskell library that the `zeolite` compiler originally used to parse source and config files.)

 ## Notes